salv0045/salv0045/README.md

 ### 👋 Hi, I’m Ashish Salve

 - :mortar_board: MS in Information Technology at Flinders University
-- 🌱 I’m currently learning JavaScript, React.Js
+- 🌱 I’m currently hold an experience in JavaScript, React.Js, NodeJs, express.

 - 📫 How to reach me -
 - LinkedIn -www.linkedin.com/in/ashish-salve